vitorvidaldev/small-projects/AWS/Solutions-Architect/ec2.md

 This type of instance is not suitable for critical jobs or databases.

+You can define a "max spot price" and get the instance while "current spot price < max spot price".
+- The hourly spot price varies based on offer and capacity
+- If the current spot instance > your max price you can choose to stop or terminate your instance with a 2 minutes grace period.

 ### EC2 Dedicated Hosts

 An Amazon EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use.
 Dedicated Hosts can help you address compliance requirements and reduce costs by allowing you to use your existing server-bound software licenses.